“I feel like I am doing all the things I am supposed to do, but I am still not getting any better!

 One of the key concepts to realise about neural plasticity is that neurons that fire together, wire together.
 The key here is repetition.
 And for hours, days, months, even years on end, people’s nervous system continue to be conditioned to have their ANS dysfunction.

 Obviously, in the onslaught of such consistent conditioning, we need an equally consistent and PERSISTENT approach to RE-CONDITION the nervous system.
-The people who are ‘lucky enough’ to recover, usually made their luck by being completely committed to following through and practicing the techniques they have learned and making the required changes to their lifestyle to create a healing environment.
+The people who are ‘lucky enough’ to recover, usually made their luck by being completely committed to following through and practising the techniques they have learned and making the required changes to their lifestyle to create a healing environment.

 If you feel your past efforts have not been good enough, please don’t beat yourself up.
 Seriously, take it from me that you need to give yourself a break.
 Not only had I failed so many times that I eventually gave up, but even when I knew what I was doing, the road to recovery tested my resolve on several occasions.